Sloppy Saturday: Three errors doom Mariners vs. Padres in fifth straight loss

 Sheffield deserved better than what followed in the Mariners’ fifth consecutive loss.

-With the score tied 1-1 entering the bottom of the fifth, the Padres (29-17) took control with five runs on four hits, one walk and two steals against Sheffield — an inning that also included three Mariners’ errors.
+With the score tied 1-1 entering the bottom of the fifth, the Padres (29-17) took control with five runs on four hits, one walk and two steals against Sheffield — an inning that also included three Mariners errors.

 One head-scratching sequence typified the kind of week the M’s had.

-With two outs, the Mariners elected to intentionally walk Fernando Tatis Jr. to load the bases, setting up a lefty-lefty showdown for Sheffield vs. the Padres’ Eric Hosmer.
+With two outs, the Mariners elected to intentionally walk Fernando Tatis Jr. to load the bases — and there is no second-guessing necessary there, with Tatis among the hottest hitters in baseball.
+That set up a lefty-lefty showdown for Sheffield against the Padres’ veteran first baseman, Eric Hosmer.

 It backfired on the Mariners (21-25).

-On a 2-2 pitch, Hosmer laced a sinker left over the middle of the plate the other way to left field for a solid single.
-That scored two runs.
+On a 2-2 pitch, Hosmer laced a two-seam fastball the other way to left field for a solid single.
+That scored two runs to give the Padres a 4-1 lead.

+“I had a chance to get out of it right there,” Sheffield said, “but just misplaced the two-seam … and that crushed the out and blew up the game right there.”

+Sheffield had thrown four straight sliders — his best pitch — to Hosmer, who fouled off two of them and took the other two for balls.
+With his sixth pitch of the at-bat, Sheffield wanted to hit in the inside corner with his two-seam fastball.
+Instead, he missed over the middle of the plate.

+“I know I could have got out of (the jam), and I should have got out of it,” Sheffield said.
+“I know that I can get out of that, which is so frustrating.
+I’m going to be beating myself up tonight, all night, just because of that one pitch.”

-The throw home from rookie left fielder Jarred Kelenic pulled catcher Tom Murphy up the third-base line — and then the ball skipped throw Murphy’s legs as he attempted to block it.
+To make matters worse, after Hosmer’s hit, the throw home from rookie left fielder Jarred Kelenic pulled catcher Tom Murphy up the third-base line — and then the ball skipped through Murphy’s legs as he attempted to block it.

 That allowed the hustling Tatis to slide home (after running all the way from first) for the third run on the sequence, and the throw from Murphy to Sheffield at the plate got away from the pitcher, which then allowed Hosmer to move over to third.